nixworks/public/news/2015/08/3/README.md

 ##### 2012 Aurora shooting
 ### [In a unanimous decision, the jury rules that James Eagan Holmes, having already been convicted for the shooting, is still eligible for the death penalty. ](/news/2015/08/3/in-a-unanimous-decision-the-jury-rules-that-james-eagan-holmes-having-already-been-convicted-for-the-shooting-is-still-eligible-for-the-d.md)
-_Context: 2012 Aurora shooting, Capital punishment in the United States, James Eagan Holmes_
+_Context: 2012 Aurora shooting, James Eagan Holmes, death penalty_

 ##### India
 ### [After days of heavy rain, a fifty-year-old building collapses in the Indian city of Thane killing at least twelve people with many more feared trapped in the rubble. ](/news/2015/08/3/after-days-of-heavy-rain-a-fifty-year-old-building-collapses-in-the-indian-city-of-thane-killing-at-least-twelve-people-with-many-more-fear.md)